natcap/invest.users-guide/source/sdr.rst

 Summary
 =======

 The objective of the InVEST sediment delivery model is to map overland sediment generation and delivery to the stream.
-In a context of global change, such information can be used to study the service of sediment retention in a catchment.
+In the context of global change, such information can be used to study the service of sediment retention in a catchment.
 This is of particular interest for reservoir management and instream water quality, both of which may be economically valued.

 The main differences between the InVEST SDR model and the InVEST Sediment retention model found in InVEST v3.0.1 and earlier are: